Security tips for your Christmas bits

 Can you take wrapped presents on a plane?

-There’s a chance that presents in your hand luggage may require further inspections when going through security, so it’s best to wrap them after you fly, or pack them in your hold luggage.
+There’s a chance that presents in your hand luggage may require further inspections when going through Security.
+It's best to wrap them after you fly, or pack them in your hold luggage.

 Are jams allowed in my hand luggage?

 Mincemeat, chutneys, brandy butter and other food items of similar consistency are not allowed in hand luggage as they are classed as a liquid.
-Remember that liquid items in hand luggage must be under 100ml/100g, and all must fit into a transparent, sealable bag.
+Remember that liquid items in hand luggage must be under 100ml/100g.
+Check out the latest rules around liquid limits at London Luton Airport

-Should I take my jewellery off in airport security?
+Should I take my jewellery off at airport security?

 There’s no need to remove jewellery or watches when going through airport security search but you should empty your pockets and remove your belt.
 We recommend you do this before you get to the search area and put everything safely into your bag so nothing’s forgotten in your security tray at the end!

-If you have a query about a festive item that we might have missed, drop us an email or contact us via our Twitter page.
+If you have a query about a festive item that we might have missed, drop us an email or contact us.
 Merry Christmas and happy flying!